 Your PDU activities must relate to topics that are substantially consistent with the Exam Content Outline for your certification.
 Check your certification handbook to understand the PDU amounts needed and the qualifying activities for your certification.

 There are tons of opportunities to earn PDUs.
 Choose the ways that work for you and make the most of your enrichment!

 The best way to interpret this is using the PMI’s ‘Talent Triangle®‘ of:

-There are two principle ways you can earn PDUs:
+There are two principal ways you can earn PDUs:

 You’ll find lots of examples and explanation on the PMI’s page, but I’ll summarise here.

 What is your experience of gaining Contact Hours for your PMI qualification, and Continuing Professional development with the PMI or any other professional body?

 We’d love to hear your thoughts.
 Put them in the comments section below, and I’ll respond to anything you contribute.